-How to Automatically Move Cursor to Form Field
+How to Automatically Move Cursor to Search Form Field

 <form action="" id="FormID"> <input name="" id="FieldID" type="text" /> <input type="submit" value="Search" /> </form>

-You can see the simple script being in implemented on our website right now in our search box in the top right corner.
+You can see the simple script is implemented on our website right now in our search box in the top right corner.

 Here is what our search box code looks like (we use Google custom search)